QubesOS/qubes-doc/security/u2f-proxy.md

 ## Installation

-The Qubes U2F Proxy tool can be installed in Qubes 3.2 and 4.0.
-(However, the [Advanced usage] features are only available in 4.0.)
 These instructions assume that there is a `sys-usb` qube that holds the USB stack, which is the default configuration in most Qubes OS installations.

 In dom0: